HiddenChat-app/.github/profile/README.md

 ## Hi there 👋
-🙋‍♀️ This is the official hiddenchat repository
+🙋‍♀️ This is the official secp2pchat repository

 🌈 Contributions: You can download the source code directly and compile it into an apk for testing, as well as submit suggestions for new features and feedback on bugs.